fonoster/routr/README.md

 - [x] No single point of failure
 - [x] Transport: TCP, UDP, TLS, WS, WSS
 - [x] In-memory and Redis Location Service
-- [x] JSON files as a data source
+- [x] JSON and YAML files as a data source
-- [ ] YAML files as a data source
-- [ ] TOML files as a data source
 - [ ] Postgres as a data source
 - [x] Server management with the gRPC API
 - [ ] Server management with CLI and WebApp